Do you want to tweet your newly published blog posts automatically?

 You will now see all of Uncanny Automator’s integrations.
 For example, there’s a Twilio integration that lets you send SMS notifications from WooCommerce.

-Simply go ahead and select ‘Twitter’ as your integration.
+Simply go ahead and select ‘X/Twitter’ as your integration.

-You can type plain text into the ‘Status’ box, or you can use tokens.
-Uncanny Automator will replace these placeholder tokens with unique text, such as the post’s title.
+You can type plain text, or you can use placeholder tokens for the Status.
+Uncanny Automator will automatically replace placeholder tokens with unique text, such as the post’s title.

 To add a token to your Twitter status, simply click on the ‘*’ and then search for the information you want to add, such as ‘Post title’ and ‘Post URL.’